childerich/ulthuan/index.md

 ## Armies
 Newly trained armies have a value of 10000 gold.
 Their exact composition is undefined until they fight their 1st battle, afterwards the composition may not be changed and has to be made public to all players.
 Armies have to abide the unit caps for balanced play.
 RoR (Regiments of Renown) Units and named charakters may be used, but are only allowed in a single army (of one player) at a time.
 Gold can be spent at any time to buy adtional units or upgrades for an army.
 Every player can support one army, +1 per city under their control.
 Consequently, in the beginning every player can support two armies.
 If a player recruits although beeing at the upkeep limit, she or he has to immedeately disband another army.
 If a player has too many armies for another reason (eg loosing a city) in the production phase, they have to disband armies until the upkeep limit is reached.
-Armies with undefined composition are affected differently by negative effects: If the leader dies they get -500 points, if they have to roll on the defeat table they loose 250 gold instead.
+Armies with undefined composition are affected differently by negative effects by random events and the plague: If the leader dies they get -500 points, if they have to roll on the defeat table they loose 250 gold instead.

 ## Buildings